 Congratulations!
 Follow these steps and you're helping a lot of people.

 This is also just a first step, and there’s more you can do.
 Want to know more about Inclusive Design and WCAG (Web Content Accessibility Guidelines)?
 Check the resources!

 This page is not a collaboration without contributions.
-It has been created by Erik Kroes with the help of Eric Bailey, Ashley Bischoff, Eric Eggert, Pascal Schilp and others.
 Your help can make it even better.
 Create inclusively.

 - WCAG Quick Reference

 - Contrast Grid - A great tool for color palettes

 - An alt Decision Tree - A W3C tool to determine the type of text alternative for images.